Thank you for contacting

 Reporting Suspicious Email Claiming to Be From the IRS

-If taxpayers receive an email claiming to be from the IRS, they should not reply or click on a website link.
-Instead, they should forward the email as is or screenshots of the message to phishing@irs.gov.
-Reports can also be filed with the Federal Trade Commission or the Inspector General for Tax Administration.
-By taking these steps, taxpayers can help the government remove valuable information from circulation and stop criminals from exploiting it.
+If taxpayers receive an email claiming to be from the IRS, they should not reply, click any links, or open attachments.
+Instead, they should forward the email as an attachment — or send a copy of the email header — to phishing@irs.gov.
+Suspicious IRS-related phone calls should be reported to the Treasury Inspector General for Tax Administration (TIGTA).

 IRS Warns Taxpayers of New Email and Phone Scams